-When the NEC Versa 2200C detects an error related to display devices, it cannot display on either the LCD or a CRT.
-The system warns you with a beep.
+When the NEC Versa 2205C detects an error related to display devices, it cannot display on either the LCD or a CRT.
+The system warns you by beeping.

-The NEC Versa 2200C has a built-in checking program that automatically tests its components when you turn the system power on.
+The NEC Versa 2205C has a built-in checking program that automatically tests its components when you turn the system power on.
 This diagnostic test is called the Power-On Self-Test (POST).
 If the system finds a problem during the POST, the system displays an error message.
 If this happens, follow the instructions in the POST error message table.

 MESSAGE WHAT TO DO Diskette drive A failure Drive A does not work or the diskette is not properly inserted.
 Drive A is the diskette drive.
 Press F1 to start Auto Setup to check the diskette drive parameters.
 If there's still a problem, drive A might need repair.
 Diskette read failure - press F1 to run Auto Setup.
-Press any other key to retry boot Remove the diskette from drive A and press F1 to enter Auto Setup to confirm that the diskette drive is configured properly or press any other key to start the system from the hard disk.
-Or, insert a bootable disk in drive A and press any key to start the system from the diskette.
-Non-system disk or disk error; replace and press any key when ready Remove the diskette from drive A and press any key to start the system from the hard disk.
-Or, insert a bootable diskette in drive A and press any key.
+Press any other key to retry boot Remove the diskette from drive A and press F1 to enter Auto Setup to confirm that the diskette drive is configured properly, or press any key to start the system from the hard disk.
+Or, insert a bootable disk in drive A and press any key to restart the system from diskette.